aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_addbendersfeasibilitycut.rst

     -  The *solution* of the *GMP* is used to generate an optimality cut for the Benders' master problem (represented by *solverSession*).

-    -  See Section 21.3 of the `Language Reference <https://documentation.aimms.com/_downloads/AIMMS_ref.pdf>`__ for more information about the Benders' decomposition algorithm in which a single master MIP problem is solved.
+    -  See :ref:`sec:benders.textbook.alg` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__ for more information about the Benders' decomposition algorithm in which a single master MIP problem is solved.